Fender Bass VI

 The Fender Bass VI, originally known as the Fender VI, is a six-string electric bass guitar made by Fender.
+The instrument is tuned an octave below a standard electric guitar.

 Design concept and history

 The Fender VI was released in 1961 and followed the concept of the Danelectro six-string bass released in 1956, having six strings tuned E1 to E3, an octave below the Spanish guitar.
 The Bass VI was closely related to the Fender Jaguar, with which it shared styling and technical details, notably the Fender floating tremolo.
 The VI had an offset body similar but not identical to that of the Jazzmaster/Jaguar.

 It departed from the concept of the Fender Precision Bass in having six strings, a shorter scale and thinner strings, and a mechanical vibrato arm.
 The Bass VI never caught on to the extent that the four-string Precision Bass and its derivatives did.
 The model was discontinued in 1975.